-Off Balance Sheet Exposure Risk Weight Any commitments those are unconditionally cancelable at any time by the bank without prior notice, or that effectively provide for automatic cancellation due to deterioration in a borrower's creditworthiness (for example bills under collection) 0% Forward exchange contracts.
-10% Short Term Trade-related contingencies Contingent liabilities arising from trade-related obligations, which are secured against an underlying shipment of goods for both issuing and confirming bank and are short term in nature.
-This includes documentary letters of credit, acceptances on trade bills, shipping guarantees issued and any other trade-related contingencies with an original maturity up to six months.
-20% Undertaking to provide a commitment on an off-balance sheet items 20% Unsettled securities and foreign exchange transactions between bank to bank and between bank and customer 20% Long Term Trade-related contingencies Contingent liabilities arising from trade-related obligations, which are secured against an underlying shipment of goods for both issuing and confirming bank and are long term in nature.
-This includes documentary letters of credit, acceptances on trade bills, shipping guarantees issued and any other trade-related contingencies with an original maturity of over six months 50% Performance-related contingencies 50%
+Off Balance Sheet Exposure Risk Weight Any commitments those are unconditionally cancelable at any time by the 0% bank without prior notice, or that effectively provide for automatic cancellation due to deterioration in a borrower's creditworthiness Forward exchange contracts.
+10% Short Term Trade-related contingencies 20% Contingent liabilities arising from trade-related obligations, which are secured against an underlying shipment of goods for both issuing and confirming bank and are short term in nature.
+This includes documentary letters of credit, shipping guarantees issued and any other trade-related contingencies with an original maturity up to six months.
+Undertaking to provide a commitment on an off-balance sheet items 20% Unsettled 10 securities and foreign exchange transactions between bank to 20% bank and between bank and customer Long Term Trade-related contingencies 50% Contingent liabilities arising from trade-related obligations, which are secured against an underlying shipment of goods for both issuing and confirming bank and are long term in nature.
+This includes documentary letters of credit, shipping guarantees issued and any other trade-related contingencies with an original maturity of over six months Performance-related contingencies 50% Contingent liabilities, which involve an irrevocable obligation to pay a third party in the event that counterparty fails to fulfill or perform a contractual non-monetary obligation, such as delivery of goods by a specified date etc. This includes issue of performance bonds, bid bonds, warranties, indemnities, underwriting commitments and standby letters of credit in relation to a non-monetary obligation of counterparty under a particular transaction.
+Long term irrevocable Credit Commitments 50% Any un-drawn portion of committed credit lines sanctioned for a period of more than 1 year.
+This shall include all unutilized limits in respect of revolving working capital loans except for trade finance exposures Short term irrevocable Credit Commitments 20% Any un-drawn portion of committed credit lines sanctioned for a period of upto 1 year.
+This shall include all unutilized limits in respect of revolving working capital loans except for trade finance exposures Repurchase agreements, securities lending, securities borrowing, 100% reverse repurchase agreements and equivalent transactions This includes sale and repurchase agreements and asset sales with recourse, where the credit risk remains with the purchasing bank.
+Direct credit substitutes 100% Any irrevocable off-balance sheet obligations which carry the same credit risk as a direct extension of credit, such as an undertaking to make a payment to a third party in the event that a counterparty fails to meet a financial obligation or an undertaking to a counterparty to acquire a potential claim on another party in the event of default by that party, constitutes a direct credit substitute.
+This includes potential credit exposures arising from the issue of financial guarantees and credit derivatives, confirmation of letters of credit (acceptances and endorsements), issue of standby letters of credit serving as financial guarantees for loans, securities and any other financial liabilities, and bills endorsed under bill endorsement lines (but which are not accepted by, or have the prior endorsement of, another bank).
+Unpaid portion of partly paid shares and securities 100% Other Contingent Liabilities 100%

-&lt;sup>13 An unsettled transaction is one where delivery of the instrument is due to take place against receipt of cash, but which remain unsettled five business days after the due settlement date.
+An unsettled transaction is one where delivery of the instrument is due to take place against receipt of cash, but which remain unsettled five business days after the due settlement date.